hootalex/moon-phases-variable-font/README.md

 # Moon Phases Variable Font

-## Version .1

-This is an open source and free variable Moon Phases font.
+## An open source and free variable Moon Phases font.

 ### Two axes are currently provided
 1. Phase 'phas' is the moon phase.
 Expressed as a value of 100-900.